-Holly Thorsen is the Associate Director of Professional Education at Cooper.
+Holly Thorsen is a Director at Cooper Professional Education.
 A veteran of the improv stage, Holly specializes in helping individuals and teams build creative confidence through interactive training programs and leadership coaching to create lasting change.

 This is the fourth of a five-part series where Holly shares her knowledge of design education, educational philosophy, and the importance of shifting company culture to one of creative leadership and feedback.

 Feedback is a gift and and also a necessity in crafting productive relationships and innovative teams.
 We’ve all been there: You attempt to give generous feedback to a friend or colleague who outright rejects it.
 So what do you do when someone isn’t accepting the feedback you are looking to give?
 Consider a few of these strategies to ease your journey.

 Although people often feel powerless to change their own culture, it is simply not the case.
 Start by modelling the behaviors you wish to see.
 Become an unofficial ambassador or influencer for change, and encourage conversations about the attitudes around feedback that you hope will spread.
 If you are a manager or leader, institute practices that support the kind of feedback culture you want to build.

 Practice empathy, and think about the situation from the perspective of the person who is receiving the feedback.
 Using both a familiar tone and language can help you get through to someone who might otherwise shut down.
 Set yourself—and the recipient of your feedback—up for success by offering a fair warning, context, and even permission to share your thoughts.
 By saying something like, “Hey, I have some thoughts I’d like to share with you on XYZ.
 Can we set up a time to have that conversation?” you prepares the person to receive your feedback.

 3. Understand the emotion and urgency of the feedback.